Skip to main content

 Overview

 Retrieve detailed information for a specific leak by its ID.
-This endpoint provides access to complete leak details with optional password and email unmasking based on your permissions and domain verification.
+This endpoint provides access to complete leak details including unmasked passwords after domain verification.

 Authentication & Authorization